hjandlm/Chunk-Factory/README.md

 - **BaseChunker**: Splits text based on words or tokens.

+- **SegmentChunker**: Splits text into chunks based on sentence or paragraph boundaries.

 - **DensexChunker**: Splits text into propositions.

 - **LumberChunker**: Splits text based on semantics using LLM.